kotcrab/ocr-reader/README.md

 You can also just paste text directly into the page even when the WebSocket is disconnected.

-If you have configured JPDB then click the `Analyze with JPDB (experimental)` checkbox to enable word highlighting.
+If you have configured JPDB then click the `Analyze with JPDB (experimental)` checkbox to enable words highlighting.
 The page tries to rate limit and won't send more than 1 request per second to JPDB.

 ### Maintenance